 Medication compliance aids such as “Blister packs” (also known as “Dossette boxes”) are one of the methods used to help people remember to take their medicines.

 Blister packs contain designated sealed compartments, or spaces for medicines to be taken at particular times of the day.

 However, there is isn’t much evidence for their effectiveness.
-Furthermore not all medications are suitable to be dispensed in them due to sensitivity to light and temperature, thereby the Stennack Surgery does not advocate the usage of “Blister packs”, as the first choice intervention for helping people to manage their medicines at home.
+Furthermore not all medications are suitable to be dispensed in them due to sensitivity to light and temperature, thereby the Stennack Surgery do not advocate the usage of “Blister packs”, as the first choice intervention for helping people to manage their medicines at home.

 There are other ways to support someone using the original packs of medicines such as:

 - Alarms or Phone Apps: Set up an alarm on your watch, phone, or computer.
 Or, ask a friend or family member to remind you by phone or email to take your medicine.

 There are also Phone apps, such as myGP which is free to download from the App Store and Google Play.
 Visit https://www.mygp.com/services/medicines/ or the NHS app library for more information.

 - Reminder charts: If you like to use pen and paper to keep track of weather you have taken your medication, click here to download a ‘Medication Reminder Card’ which you can fill at home.
 Try pairing your medicine with an activity you do regularly or at a certain time to help you remember to take it.